Medical Home For Children in Foster Care

 MetroHealth and the Cuyahoga County Division of Children and Family Services (DCFS) are working together to provide a centralized place for children in foster care to receive the routine and special medical attention they need.

 The MetroHealth Medical Home for Children in Foster Care program started in November 2013.
 Since then, the foster care team has worked with thousands of children, providing triage visits and comprehensive follow-up appointments.
-In 2017, the team provides 2,085 triage visits.
+In 2018, the team provided 2,722 triage visits.

-“Our program means children in foster care no longer have to go all over the place or receive fragmented care,” says MetroHealth pediatrician Susan Carlin, MD, the program’s medical director.
+“Our program means children in foster care no longer have to go all over the place or receive fragmented care,” says MetroHealth pediatrician Susan Carlin, MD.

 When a child is removed from a home, and before being placed in a new home, he or she receives initial health care during a triage visit.
 In 30 days, the child comes back for a follow-up visit at MetroHealth’s main campus or one of its other health centers.
 Follow-up and ongoing care is scheduled based on a child’s age and needs.